 This article explains what we as a church believe and practice regarding baptism.
-It is accompanied by a number of testimonies from people who have been baptised at Eden in the last few years.
 We hope you find this both interesting and encouraging.

 Why should we be baptised?

 - The example of Jesus (Matthew 3:13-17).

 - The command of Jesus (Matthew 28:19).

 - The command of the apostles (Acts 2:38).

 - The example of the early church (Acts 2:41, Acts 8:36-39, Acts 9:18, Acts 10:47 etc).